MudBlazor/MudBlazor/CONTRIBUTING.md

 - Your Pull Request should not include any unnecessary refactoring
 - If there are visual changes, you should include a screenshot, gif or video
-- If there are any coresponding issues, link them to the Pull Request ([Link issues guide](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword))
+- If there are any coresponding issues, link them to the Pull Request.
+Include `Fixes #<issue nr>` for bug fixes and `Closes #<issue nr>` for other issues in the description ([Link issues guide](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword))
 - Your code should be formatted correctly ([Format documentation](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/style-rules/formatting-rules))